Cary, North Carolina: History

 In the 1920s, the paved Western Wake Highway (now Western Blvd.) connected Cary to Raleigh via automobile, followed by paved roads to Durham and Apex.
 This enabled Cary's residents to commute for work, and the town's population grew by 64% during the decade.
 Electricity came to Cary in 1921.
 For the first time, Cary had housing developments, along with a volunteer fire department and municipal water and sewage system.
+A Masonic Lodge was added to downtown in the 1920s.
 During the Great Depression, the Bank of Cary failed, and the town went bankrupt.
 Conditions were so challenging that Cary had four mayors in two years.

 In the 1930s, a new North Carolina State University research farm supported Cary's farmers.
 One Cary garden club began growing gourds and showed their products and related crafts at the North Carolina State Fair.
-After the club's first annual Gourd Festival in 1944, they sent exhibits to the International Gourd Society Festival in Pasadena, California and took many prizes This earned Cary the nickname "Gourd Capital of the World," a designation reflected by gourds circling the original version of the town seal.
+After the club's first annual Gourd Festival in 1944, they sent exhibits to the International Gourd Society Festival in Pasadena, California and took many prizes This earned Cary the nickname "Gourd Capital of the World", a designation reflected by gourds circling the original version of the town seal.
 Now named North Carolina Gourd Festival, the annual event moved to the North Carolina State Fairgrounds in 2000.